datacarpentry/datacarpentry.github.io/pages/workshops-host.md

 **Workshop Administration Fee:** $1250 US
 [We're increasing our fees](http://datacarpentry.github.io/blog/workshop-fees/) to better account for the true cost of the workshops.
 The cost will increase to $2500 for workshops requested after September 1st.
-Partial of full waivers for Fees will be considered on a needs basis.
+Partial or full waivers for Fees will be considered on a needs basis.

 **Travel Expenses for Instructors:** ~$2000 US
 All instructors are volunteers, but the Host needs to cover their travel expenses.